Tom1975/SugarPi/README.md

 # SugarPi

 SugarPi is an implementation of Sugarbox for bare-metal raspberry Pi.
+By now, the emulator is working correctly on Raspberry Pi3(+), and more or less on Raspberry Pi4.
+I didn't have a chance to test on Pi2 or 400.

-As a first version, it emulatse an Amstrad 6128+ without disk drive nor keyboard.
+As a first version, it emulatse an Amstrad 6128+ without disk drive nor keyboard (so , a kind of Gx4000 with 128 KB).

 It uses the great [Circle++ library](https://github.com/rsta2/circle) as a pseudo-os basis.